bhilarepratham/strategic-company-analyzer/README.md

 5. Structured datasets to enable comparison across multiple companies
 6. Visualized insights using plots to highlight trends and competitive positioning

-## Demo Walkthrough (Based on Project Video)

-The demo video showcases the end-to-end workflow of the application.
-The process begins with selecting a target industry and defining company-level metrics for analysis.
-The application then executes Python-based web scraping scripts to collect publicly available data across multiple sources.
-Scraped data is processed and structured into tabular form, followed by visualization through comparative plots that highlight differences in market capitalization, company maturity, leadership structure, and market performance.

-The video demonstrates how automated data collection significantly reduces manual research effort and enables faster strategic insights through visual comparison.

-## Outcomes & Impact

-* Reduced manual research time by automating data collection across multiple sources
-* Enabled faster and more objective comparison of companies within an industry
-* Created a reusable framework for market intelligence and competitive analysis

-## Future Enhancements

-* Integration of APIs for real-time financial and stock market data
-* Expansion to support multiple industries and geographies
-* Dashboard-based visualization for interactive analysis
-* Enhanced error handling and compliance-focused scraping controls

----

 *This project demonstrates skills in web scraping, data analysis, automation, and strategic thinking, making it suitable for roles in data analysis, business analytics, and market intelligence.*